Tech-it-with-Billy/Tech-it-with-Billy/README.md

 ---

 <p>
-I'm a passionate and focused software engineering learner currently enrolled in the ALX Frontend Development and ProDev Backend Development programs.
+I'm a passionate and focused Data Scientist and software engineering learner currently enrolled in the ALX Frontend Development and ProDev Backend Development programs.
 My journey into software engineering began with a fascination for how much technology has improved day-to-day business operations.
 </p>

 <p>